rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 SVM (on paper) | paper title and abstract
 Naive Bayes (on bibliography) | paper titles in bibliography

 Apart from F1 score on 5-fold cross validation, we have no good way to evaluate research method and research field identification without ground truth label.
 Our methods are unable to automatically extract and recognize new datasets, research methods, and fields.
-An extension to automatically handle such cases using advance Natural Language Processing (NLP) approach is a promising direction.
+An extension to automatically handle such cases using advance Natural Language Processing (NLP) approach is a promising future direction.
+All RCC finalists have shown that NLP approaches worked well on dataset extraction.
+Readers are encouraged to read their solutions on chapter 6, 7, 8, and 9.

 Our model did not perform well in test set, and unable to advance to the second phase.
+Nevertheles, we recommend to use our approach as a baseline method as it is simple, efficient, and fast to train.
 From this competition, we have learned that lacks of labelled training data is a huge challenge, and it directs us to other external resources (i.e., SAGE Knowledge) as proxy for our label.
 We are also interested in exploring more advanced information extraction approaches on the RCC datasets.
 Another challenge is data sparsity.
-Although we see many paper listed in bibliography, lacks of access to these publication make us difficult to exploit citation network.
+Although we see many papers listed in bibliography, lacks of access to these publication make us difficult to exploit citation network.
+Expanding labeled data from the list of papers in bibliography will be very beneficial to improve rich context of paper publications and datasets.

 ## Acknowledgments

-We thank the RCC organizers for organizing a competition and workshop on this important, interesting, and challenging problem.
+This research is supported by the National Research Foundation, Prime Minister's Office, Singapore under its International Research Centres in Singapore Funding Initiative.

 ## References